KonstantinosKolokythas/Analytics-Tools-Setup/README.md

 # Purpose of this Repository

-The purpose of this repository is to have all the important information needed to install useful data analytics tools gathered in one easily accesible place.
+The purpose of this repository is to have in one easily accesible place all the important information needed to install useful data analytics tools.

 ## Data analytics, tools, importance and future